For Whom the Bell Tolls (2017)

 Double-channel video | 16:9 | HD | B&W | 9’01” | Stereo

-I visited Cheorwon-gun and DMZ for those nature scenery, though it is likely those nature shots were taken outside Korea or in China.
-By dusk, I arrived at a valley that was closed to Triangle Hill and also the border between South and North Korea.
-By that time, an announcement was made by the North Korean military, due to the geography of the valley, the sound echoed throughout the mountains, murmuring like a soliloquy.
-After getting a brief translation of that announcement, I reviewed my intention of such field research trip, which was an investigation of PRC patriotic and idealistic discourse through moving images; on the other hand, the North Korean public announcement creates a second layer onto the historical and political narrative, which fully demonstrates the tension between North and south, also shares a similar eloquent quality with Battle on Shangganling Mountain, but the conflict along by political and military manipulation exploded the hypocrisy of propaganda.
+I visited Cheorwon-gun and the DMZ in search of these natural landscapes, though it is likely that the film’s scenic shots were taken outside Korea, possibly in China.
+At dusk, I arrived at a valley near Triangle Hill, along the border between South and North Korea.
+As night fell, a public announcement from the North Korean military resonated through the valley.
+Due to the geography of the terrain, the sound reverberated across the mountains, murmuring like a soliloquy.
+After receiving a brief translation of the message, I reconsidered my intentions for this field research trip—an investigation of PRC patriotic and idealistic discourse through moving images.
+Yet, the North Korean broadcast introduced another dimension to the historical and political narrative.
+It encapsulated the persistent tensions between North and South Korea while sharing the same rhetorical eloquence as Battle on Shangganling Mountain.
+However, when filtered through the reality of political and military manipulation, the contradictions and hypocrisies of propaganda became starkly apparent.

-On the next day of my field research trip on 28 August 2017, North Korea launched intercontinental missiles to the east of Hokkaido, Japan; in the following week, Pyongyang declared a “great success” on Hydrogen Bomb test.
+The day after my field research trip, on 28 August 2017, North Korea launched an intercontinental missile into the waters east of Hokkaido, Japan.
+The following week, Pyongyang declared the test of a hydrogen bomb a “great success.”